-Our pupil premium strategy will be supplemented by additional activity that is not being funded by pupil premium or recovery premium.
+Our Pupil Premium strategy will be supplemented by additional activity that is not being funded by Pupil Premium or Recovery Premium.
 That will include:

 - embedding more effective practice around feedback.
 EEF evidence demonstrates this has significant benefits, particularly for disadvantaged pupils. - ensuring pupils understand our 'catch-up' plan by providing information about the support they will receive (including targeted interventions listed above), and what is expected of them.
 This will help to address concerns around learning loss one of the main drivers of pupil anxiety. - utilising support from our local Mental Health Support Team and local behaviour hub, plus funding for CPD from the local authority's Wellbeing for Education Recovery budget, to support pupils with mild to moderate mental health and wellbeing issues, many of whom are disadvantaged. - offering a range of high-quality extra-curricular activities to boost wellbeing, behaviour, attendance, and aspiration in the Heads Challenge.
-Activities (e.g., The Duke of Edinburgh's Award), will focus on life skills such as confidence, resilience, and socialising.
+Activities will focus on life skills such as confidence, resilience, and socialising.
 Disadvantaged pupils will be encouraged and supported to participate.

-Planning, implementation, and evaluation
+Planning, Implementation, and Evaluation

-In reviewing our current pupil premium strategy, we evaluated why activity undertaken in the previous year had not had the degree of impact that we had expected.
+In reviewing our current Pupil Premium strategy, we evaluated why activity undertaken in the previous year had not had the degree of impact that we had expected.